VaughnVernon/IDDD_NYSE/README.txt

 This is a work in progress.
-The various Bounded Contexts (iddd_nanotrader, iddd_algotrader, iddd_nanoreports) and the common Subdomains and reusable tools found in iddd_tradercommon are not complete.
+The various Bounded Contexts (iddd_nanotrader, iddd_algotrader, iddd_nanoreports) and the Supporting Subdomains and reusable tools found in iddd_tradercommon are not complete.
 In particular when a market order and a slice order are executed, the requests just fall off a cliff.
 Currently the models